SysBioChalmers/workshops/CHASSY_ecModels/README.md

 # CHASSY project
 ## Metabolic modelling workshop
 This repository was used as an online resource for the CHASSY **Modelling Workshop** on August 2018.
-The workshop consists on the following sessions of 45 minutes each:
+The workshop consists on the following sessions:

 1. **Genome-scale mEtabolic Models and FBA:**
     - Metabolic networks reconstruction
     - Linear Programming
     - Flux Balance Analysis (FBA)
     - Alternate optima and Flux Variability Analysis (FVA)
-2. **Playing with GEMs:** (Live Demo)
+2. **Playing with GEMs:**
     - Model structure exploration with `MATLAB` and the [RAVEN toolbox](https://github.com/SysBioChalmers/RAVEN/wiki)
     - Imposition of experimental constraints into GEMs
     - FBA, production rates and yields calculations